-Here comes The huge star of Africa comes number 1 in our Top 10 Famous Diamonds list.
-530.20 Carats – the Cullinan I or Star Africa diamond is the largest cut diamond in the world.
+Here comes The Great star of Africa.
+It comes as Number 1 in our Top 10 Famous Diamonds list.
+With its 530.20 Carats – the Cullinan I or Star Africa diamond is the largest cut diamond in the World.

-Pear cut, with 74 facets, it is set in the Royal Scepter (kept with the other Crown Jewels in the Tower of London).
-It was cut from the 3,106-carat Cullinan, the greatest diamond crystal ever found.
+it is set in the Royal Scepter (kept with the other Crown Jewels in the Tower of London ).
+It is cut from the 3,106-carat Cullinan, the greatest diamond crystal ever found.

 2. The Orloff

-300 Carats when found, color: a little bluish green, clarity: exceptionally pure, cut: Mogul-cut rose, source: India.
-Stands 2nd in our Top 10 Famous Diamonds list.
+It was 300 Carats when found; color: a little bluish-green; clarity: exceptionally pure; cut: Mogul-cut rose; source: India.
+It stands 2nd in our Top 10 Famous Diamonds list.

-This gem may be discovered in the Diamond Treasury of Russia in Moscow.
+This gem might have been discovered in the Diamond Treasury of Russia in Moscow.

 History and Origin.

 There are so many historical episodes involving the Orloff.
-First, it may have been decided at one time as the diamond eye of Vishnu’s idol (one of the Hindu Gods) in the deepest sanctuary temple in Srirangam, before being stolen in the 1700s by a French deserter.
+First, it may have been once chosen as the diamond eye of Vishnu’s idol (one of the Hindu Gods) in the deepest sanctuary temple in Srirangam, before being stolen in the 1700s by a French deserter.
 However, the deserter just burrows one eye from its socket, because he was terror-stricken at the thought of retribution, so he couldn’t take the other.
 He went to Madras and sold the stone immediately to an English sea-captain for 2,000 pounds.

 Who Owned it.

-273.85 Carats, found at the Premier Mine, in July 1986.
-The ‘Centenary’ diamond weighed 599.10 carats in the rough.
-Together with a limited select team, master-cutter Gabi Tolkowsky took almost three years to complete its transformation into the world’s most modern cut, largest, top-color, flawless diamond.
+Together with a limited elite team, master-cutter Gabi Tolkowsky took almost three years to complete its transformation into the world’s most modern cut, largest, top-color, flawless diamond.

-Possessing 247 facets – 164 on the stone and 83 on its girdle – the aptly-named ‘Centenary’ diamond have a weight of 273.85 carats, and is only surpassed in size by the 530.20 carat ‘Great Star of Africa’ & the 317.40 carat ‘Lesser Star of Africa’, both of which are set into the British Crown Jewels.
+Number 3 in our Top 10 Famous Diamonds in the world list, possessing 247 facets – 164 on the stone and 83 on its girdle, the aptly-named ‘Centenary’ diamond has a weight of 273.85 carats, and is only surpassed in size by the 530.20 carat ‘Great Star of Africa’ & the 317.40 carat ‘Lesser Star of Africa’, both of which are set into the British Crown Jewels.
 The ‘Centenary’ diamond was revealed, suitably at the Tower of London in May 1991.

 4. The Regent

-140.50 Carats, even though it is now surpassed in weight by other famous diamonds, the exceptional limpidity and perfect cut of the Regent deliver it an uncontestable reputation as the most beautiful diamond in the world.
-Discovered in India in 1698, it was captured by Thomas Pitt, Governor of Madras, who sent it to England where it was cut.
+140.50 Carats, even though it is now surpassed in weight by other famous diamonds, the exceptional limpidity and perfect cut of the Regent pass it an incontestable reputation as the most beautiful diamond in the world.
+Discovered in India in 1698, it was captured by Thomas Pitt , Governor of Madras, who sent it to England where it was cut.
 In 1717 the Regent bought it from Pitt for the French Crown.

 It first adorned the band of Louis XV’s silver gilt crown (in the Louvre) at his coronation in 1722, bustling then to Louis XVI’s crown in 1775.
-Later in 1801, it figured on the end of the First Consul’s sword (Fontainebleau, Musée Napoléon 1st), & then on the Emperor’s two-edged sword in 1812.
-In 1825 it was worn on the top at the coronation of Charles x, and during the Second Empire, it embellished the “Grecian diadem” of Empress Eugenie.
+Later in 1801, it figured at the end of the First Consul’s sword (Fontainebleau, Musée Napoléon 1st), and then on the Emperor’s two-edged sword in 1812.
+In 1825 it was worn on top throughout the coronation of Charles X , and during the Second Empire, it embellished the “Grecian diadem” of Empress Eugenie.
 It can be observed today at the Louvre in Paris.